Waleed-Elemashti/Lido/README.md

 # Lido
 My blog
-this is a tatorual for githup
+this is a tutoral for githup